 - Eat, drink and explore with us

-- Play a critical role in making Colab a success!
+- Play a critical role in making co>lab a success!

-So you may be asking, “What are my responsibilities as a Crew Member?”
+So you may be asking, “What are my responsibilities as a crew member?”
 We’re glad you asked!
-We request that Crew Members:
+We request that crew members:

 - Commit to a minimum of two days